By Dr. Lawrence Wilson

 Here are details about each of these methods.

-Place one to two cups of water in a saucepan.
-Ideally, use distilled water or Ice Age glacial spring water.
-Spring water or filtered tap water will also work.
-It will just not absorb as much of the coffee as distilled water.
+1. Place 1.5 to 2 cups of water in a saucepan.
+(One cup of water is equal to about 250 ml.)
+Ideally, use distilled or spring water.
+Filtered tap water will also work.
+Spring water or filtered tap water do not absorb quite as much of the coffee as does distilled water, but they are fine.

-Add about ½ to two tablespoons of coffee, and bring it to a boil.
-When you start doing coffee enemas, use much less coffee, to make sure you tolerate it well.
+2. Add ½ to two tablespoons of or ground of flaked coffee, and bring it to a boil.
+When you start doing coffee enemas, use less coffee, to make sure you tolerate it well.
 For example, begin with just a half teaspoon of coffee and increase the amount when you are sure you tolerate it well.
 Then work up to about one to two tablespoons of coffee.

 The ideal coffee temperature.
 For an enema, coffee must be about body temperature or a little lower.